cwchentw/lightweight-cms/content/howto/how-to-upgrade-mdcms.md

 * *www/index.php*
 * All things under *src*
-* All things at the root path **except** *setting.php*
+* All things at root path

 *www/index.php* works as router of mdcms, which matches between a URL and corresponding post file on your web server.
 Modifying it improperly may result in a defunct mdcms site.

 *src* places core library of mdcms.
 Unless you want to contribute to mdcms itself, you don't need to change anything here.

 Files located in root path of mdcms are configurations and documents.
-You don't need to alter anything here except *setting.php* for a usable mdcms site.
+You don't need to alter anything here for a usable mdcms site.

 ## Things You should Do for Safe Update